Estimating the degree of non-Markovianity using variational quantum circuits: Abstract

 \section{Abstract}

-Several applications of machine learning in quantum physics encompass a measurement upon the quantum system followed by the training of the machine learning model with the measurement outcomes.
-However, recently developed quantum machine learning models, such as variational quantum circuits (VQCs), can be implemented directly on the state of the quantum system (quantum data).
+Several applications of quantum machine learning (QML) rely on a quantum measurement followed by training algorithms using the measurement outcomes.
+However, recently developed QML models, such as variational quantum circuits (VQCs), can be implemented directly on the state of the quantum system (quantum data).
 Here, we propose to use a qubit as a probe to estimate the degree of non-Markovianity of the environment.
-Using VQCs, we find an optimal sequence of interactions of the qubit with the environment to estimate, with high precision, the degree of non-Markovianity for the phase damping and amplitude damping channels.
+Using VQCs, we find an optimal sequence of qubit-environment interactions that yield accurate estimations of the degree of non-Markovianity for the amplitude damping, phase damping, and the combination of both models.
+We introduce a problem-based ansatz that optimizes upon the probe qubit and the interaction time with the environment.
 This work contributes to practical quantum applications of VQCs and delivers a feasible experimental procedure to estimate the degree of non-Markovianity.